italoboy/Home-Intro-Widget-V2/README.md

 A stylish transparent Intro widget with ability of both medium and large size for your homescreen.
 It has localization for any language.
 Check screenshot for more info.

+Version 2 has new battery plus offline mode.